Visual Disabilities Education

 Description of Major

-The objective of the Visual Disabilities Education program is to prepare individuals to work with children who are blind or have low vision.
-Following graduation, the teacher may be employed in a variety of settings, such as a resource room or as an itinerant teacher in a public school, at a school for the blind, or at an agency serving children who have visual impairments.
-Most graduates find immediate employment in this field and lead satisfying professional lives facilitating the development of skills of children with visual impairments.
+The Visual Disabilities Education BS/MS pathway will prepare you to work with individuals who are blind or have low vision.
+Visual Disability teachers are employed in a variety of settings, such as a resource room or as an itinerant teacher in a public school, at a school for the blind, or at an agency serving children who have visual impairments.
+Most graduates find immediate employment in this field and lead satisfying professional lives facilitating the development of skills of children and adults with visual impairments.

-The Visual Disabilities Education program is a combined BS/MS degree program.
-The BS/MS program requires two years of upper-division undergraduate coursework plus one additional year of graduate coursework.
-Admission to the graduate portion of the combined degree program requires a 3.00 upper-division undergraduate GPA and official GRE scores (Verbal: 146, Quantitative: 140, Writing: 3.0).
-Students must complete the Master's portion of the combined-degree program to receive the Bachelor's degree.
+The Visual Disabilities Education program is a combined BS/MS degree pathway.
+The BS/MS pathway requires two years of upper-division undergraduate coursework plus one additional year of graduate coursework.
+Admission to the graduate portion of the combined degree pathway requires a 3.00 upper-division undergraduate GPA.

 Prerequisite Coursework: (3 hours)